tpofd/tpofd/README.md

   </h1>
 </div>

-🌈 I'm Nastya, 22 years old
+🌈 I'm Nastya, 23  years old
-📈 Now I work as Product Analyst at [SberMarket](https://sbermarket.ru)
-🔪 Most of the time I programming on Python, Svelte.js and C#
+📈 Now I work as Product Analysts Team Lead @ Dostavista 🔪 Most of the time I programming on Python, Svelte.js and C#
 ⏱ This is my [Wakatime public profile](https://wakatime.com/@agisina)
 💌 If you have something interesting for me, we can contact via [Telegram](https://t.me/agisina)